BSC Young Boys: 1902–1925: The early years

 The club was founded in 1898.
 Its name was intended to mimic that of the Basel-based club Old Boys.

 YB began to be successful very early on.
 Against Lausanne they celebrated a surprising 2–2 draw and on 26 October 1902 a 7–0 victory over Fortuna Basel.
 In these years YB also came out from the shadow of FC Bern.
 YB beat their city rivals away 3–1 and on 8 March 1903 5–0 at home.
 YB won the championship of the Central League and were invited to play in the finals of the Swiss championship.
 On 22 March was the first final against FC Zürich.
 YB played, among others, the two Schwab brothers, and they beat Zurich 3–1.
 On 29 March YB faced the West champion FC Neuchâtel.
 The guests from Neuchâtel were the clear favorites, because the Bern club had lost to them one month before 1–4.
 This caused Neuchâtel to make the error of underestimating the Young Boys.
 The Neuchâtel defense completely broke apart when the YB striker Walter Frey found the net shortly after halftime to post a 1–0 lead.
 The game ended with a one-sided 5–0 result, and YB after only five years of existence had won their first Swiss football championship.

 After having trained for the early years on the Schwellenmätteli, below the Kirchenfeld bridge, YB played from the year 1904 at Spitalacker-Platz.
 In subsequent seasons the Young Boys did not win the championship but were always in the top three in the regional group.
 It took six years for YB to achieve further successes.
-In 1909, the Berners defeated FC Winterthur in Basel in the finals 1–0.
+In 1909, the Bernese defeated FC Winterthur in Basel in the finals 1–0.
 The next year, the Young Boys won the championship finals against FC Aarau 3–1 and against Servette Geneva 2–1.
 Again in 1911, Servette Geneva and FC Zürich could not prevent YB's fourth championship overall and third in a row.
 It was the first title hat trick in the history of the Swiss Football Association.
-YB was also in 1910 and the two following years the champion of the "Anglo-cup", the predecessor of today's Swisscom Cup.
+YB was also in 1910 and the two following years the champion of the "Anglo-cup", the predecessor of today's Swiss Cup.